IceHe/lib/js/typescript/handbook/more-on-functions.md

 }
 ```

-_In turn, TypeScript will enforce this meaning and issue errors that aren’t really possible:_
+_In turn, TypeScript will enforce this meaning and issue errors that aren't really possible:_

 ```ts
 myForEach([1, 2, 3], (a, i) => {